 Triangles can be designed in diverse ways, and how you use them can significantly change how your audience perceives your logo.
-We’ve got some examples of famous triangle logos below that portray a wide range of emotions to help you on your journey to creating your own!
+We’ve got some examples of famous triangle logos below that portray a wide range of emotions to help you create your own!

 The harsh lines and angles of a triangle lend themselves perfectly to more edgy brands.
 This style is more popular with alternative musicians, fashion, and sports brands.

 Check out these edgy triangle logos:

 The bold, sharp triangle shape of the Guess logo, combined with the bright red color makes a stand-out design that communicates strength and passion.
 We see triangles integrated throughout— from the outline and the dot of the question mark to the angle of the tagline.
 The logo speaks to Guess’s glamorous and free-spirited target audience.

 Now, this is an edgy logo!
 Known for trashing guitars, harsh vocals, and gothic lyrics, Metallica is the epitome of counterculture.
-Their logo is a perfect example of how you can incorporate triangles into wordmarks.
+Their logo is a perfect example of incorporating triangles into wordmarks.

 The acute angles and exaggerated corners portray the severe and unforgiving character reflected in Metallica’s music and brand.
 The triangular shapes on either end of the logo create symmetry and almost resemble the shape of electric guitars!
-The logo uses shapes to invoke the feeling of how their music makes you feel.
+The logo uses shapes to invoke the feeling of their music.